joshuacronemeyer/kmlbo/README.md

 Features:

-1. Simplify a path using the [Douglas Peucker algorithm | http://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm].
+1. Simplify a path using the [Douglas Peucker algorithm](http://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm).
 2. Apply Douglas Peucker multiple times on the same path, allowing you to compress a line arbitrarily.
 3. Output as KML or a ruby array.
 4. KML files are readable by Google Earth.